Lecrapouille/OffScreenCEF/README.md

 ./install.sh
 ```

+I will download CEF inside `thirdparty`, compile it and compile my examples.
 Once done with success, you can go the `build` folder and run one of the following applications:
 - `./secondary_process`
 - `./primary_process`
 - `./cefsimple_opengl`
 - `./cefsimple_sdl`

-I will download CEF, compile it and compile examples.
-Here what the script is doing:
+Here what the script is doing but manually:

-Before compiling any example you will need some libs and packages compiled from Chromium Embedded Framework example and copy these assets inside my folders to make my cefsimple compiling and working.
-You will need to adapt build.sh scripts to refer to the CEF folder.
+Before compiling any examples it need some libs and packages compiled from Chromium Embedded Framework example and copy these assets inside my folders to make my cefsimple compiling and working.

 Firstly, let name some folders.
 This will shorter code in this document.
 Adapt the CEF version to your operating system with the desired version according to https://cef-builds.spotifycdn.com/index.html